Skip Navigation Links

 This grant seeks to support those solutions.

-The Foundation recognizes the incredible work that has already been happening to address economic mobility in Harris County, and—as we heard from key stakeholders—as the region’s community foundation, we also have a role to play.
-The selection of economic mobility was the culmination of a year-long learning journey for the Foundation, framed through a strength-based perspective of possibility and grounded in five guiding principles:
+The Community Foundation recognizes the incredible work that has already been happening to address economic mobility in Harris County, and—as we heard from key stakeholders—as the region’s community foundation, we also have a role to play.
+The selection of economic mobility was the culmination of a year-long learning journey for the Community Foundation, framed through a strength-based perspective of possibility and grounded in five guiding principles:

 High-impact grantmaking principles.